Torreperogil: History

-Torreperogil was independent to Úbeda in 1639.
-This independence was given by the king Felipe IV.
+Torreperogil became independent of Úbeda in 1639.
+This independence was given by king Felipe IV.

-During the next centuries, the historical district was consolidated.
+During the following centuries, the historical district was consolidated.
 In the 19th century, the town had an urban expansion through new construction: The Paseo del Prado.

 Torreperogil was famous in the fight against the French during the Spanish Independence War in 1808.
-Torreperogil was the first town that proclaimed Alfonso XII in the end of the century.
+Torreperogil was the first town that proclaimed Alfonso XII at the end of the century.

-Torreperogil is a peaceful, charming place where you can remember the Middle Ages.

 Elections

-In the municipal elections in 2015, the majority of councilors were won by the Partido Socialista Obrero Español party.
+In the 2023 municipal elections, the PSOE retained control by winning 7 of the 15 council seats.